lucib3196/GestatlQuestions/backend/src/api/web/questions/readme.txt

 The questions web directory contains all the question related routes currently
-- Crud: For basic fetching and getting files
+- Crud: For basic fetching questions, deals mostly with database stuff
 -